High-Level Training

 - 8:00 am – 6:00 pm

-Practical training on anchor systems, mechanical pulley systems, and self-rescue techniques, with an emphasis on efficiency, risk management, and team coordination.
-Exercises on indoor walls and natural rock, simulating real mountain conditions.
+Practical training in anchoring systems, mechanical hoists and self-rescue techniques, with emphasis on efficiency, risk control and team coordination.
+Indoor wall and natural rock exercises, simulating real mountain conditions.

 - Accommodation: Hotel Rubí in Huaraz or similar